TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-8.md

 ## Security Considerations
 <!--Please add an explicit list of intra-actor assumptions and known risk factors if applicable.
 Any normative definition of an interface requires these to be implementable; assumptions and risks should be at both individual interaction/use-case scale and systemically, should the interface specified gain ecosystem-namespace adoption. -->
 The underlying technical security of this depends on the security of the underlying [DID] model and [DIDComm] itself.
-Applying this to real-world use cases it is intended to be used in an adversarial world with untrusted participants.
+It is intended to be used in an adversarial world with untrusted participants.

-Before exchanging any PII you MUST trust this party enough to be able to share that information.
+Before exchanging any PII, you MUST trust this party enough to be able to share that information.
 What is the legal purpose for sharing the information?
-Is this actually the Agent you expect it to be.
+Is this the Agent you expect it to be?

-When receiving any Presentation Proof it is important to perform the following:
+When receiving any Presentation Proof, it is essential to perform the following:

 * The **Verifier** MUST Verify the signature of the message
 * The **Verifier** MUST Verify the signer of the DIDComm Message belongs to the DID of the Agent expected to Present the information to you.